A disabled parking marking is a rectangular box that contains a symbol of a person in a wheelchair in the centre.

-- You will need; a copy of your entitlement notice for Personal Independence Payment or Attendance Allowance from the Pensions Service or a copy of your Certificate of Vision Impairment (CVI).
+- a copy of your mobility award (Personal Independence Payment), or your Certificate of Vision Impairment (CVI)

-Clock Completing this form takes around 10 minutesDownload form
+Clock Completing this form takes around 5 minutesApply online

 After you've applied

 - We will reply to you directly to confirm if you can have a disabled marking.
-This can take between 8 to 12 weeks.
+This can take up to 12 weeks.